 After the bad capacitor has been safely removed, replacement is a matter of selecting the right replacement and attaching the wires correctly.

 What causes a capacitor to fail?

-In the Wichita area, give us a call at (316) 462-2572 for help with your A/C problem.
-We offer 24/7 emergency HVAC service, free estimates on new installations and in many cases, same-day service.
-We work on all major brands of HVAC systems.
+In the Wichita area, give us a call at (316) 462-2572 for help with your AC problems.

 We do our best to provide current and accurate information, but this content could contain errors or information that is not correct for your situation or equipment.
 Resources found on our website are provided as general information.
 Reddi Industries does not assume any liability resulting from the provided information.
 If you attempt to repair or modify HVAC, plumbing, electrical, or other equipment in your home or business, always consult your equipment’s operating manual first, and only do so if you are qualified.